Herbs For Menopausal and PMS Relief

 Of course the herbs mentioned above should not be taken during pregnancy or while nursing without a doctor's consent.
 I always recommend everyone consult their private healthcare provider before taking any health products or supplements.

-As previously stated, the herbs mentioned above may help with some of the symptoms of menopause and PMS, however, they will not restore estrogen and progesterone to a more healthy level and so won't help with anti-aging.
+As previously stated, the herbs mentioned above may help with some of the symptoms of menopause and PMS, however, they will not restore the hormones estrogen and progesterone to a more healthy level to help with anti-aging.

-Please see our Estrogen & Progesterone product if you are interested in relieving the symptoms of menopause while helping your body to improve and balance these female hormones.
+Please see our Estrogen & Progesterone product if you are interested in relieving the symptoms of menopause while helping your body to improve and balance these important female hormones that decline with age.

-Restoring human growth hormone to a more healthy and youthful level may also have a positive effects on other hormones in the body.
-In our forums I provided more information about HGH and menopause.
-Please click the link to read that information and see the link menu above to check out our HGH products.
+Please note: Restoring human growth hormone to a more healthy and youthful level may have a positive effects on other hormones in the body such as E and P. Click for more information about HGH and menopause and for more information about our HGH supplements.